A colored sl(N)-homology for links in S^3: Introduction

+The present paper contains all the background knowledge needed to understand the construction of the colored $\mathfrak{sl}(N)$ link homology.
+Next we explain the structure of this paper and outline our proof.

+We review in Section \ref{sec-MOY-polynomial} the Murakami-Ohtsuki-Yamada construction of the Reshetikhin-Turaev $\mathfrak{sl}(N)$ polynomial for links colored by non-negative integers.
+In particular, we demonstrate that the $\mathfrak{sl}(N)$ MOY graph polynomial is uniquely determined by the MOY relations.

-Sections \ref{sec-mf} to \ref{sec-sym-poly} is a review of algebraic structures used in in this paper.
+Sections \ref{sec-mf} to \ref{sec-sym-poly} are reviews of algebraic structures used in our categorification.
 In Section \ref{sec-mf}, we recall the definition and properties of graded matrix factorizations.
 Then, in Section \ref{sec-mf-polynomial}, we take a closer look at graded matrix factorizations over polynomial rings.
 Section \ref{sec-sym-poly} is devoted to rings of symmetric polynomials, which serve as base rings in our construction.

 Next, we define and study matrix factorizations associated to MOY graphs in Sections \ref{mf-MOY} to \ref{sec-MOY-V}.
-In particular, we prove direct sum decompositions (I-V), among which decompositions (I, II, IV, V) are essential in our construction of the colored $\mathfrak{sl}(N)$-homology.\footnote{Decomposition (III) is not explicitly used in the construction of the colored $\mathfrak{sl}(N)$-homology.
+In particular, we prove direct sum decompositions (I-V), among which decompositions (I, II, IV, V) are essential in our construction of the colored $\mathfrak{sl}(N)$ homology.\footnote{Decomposition (III) is not explicitly used in the construction of the colored $\mathfrak{sl}(N)$ homology.
 The reader can skip this decomposition and its proof, that is, Subsections \ref{subsec-saddle-move}-\ref{subsec-2nd-composition} and Section \ref{sec-MOY-III}.} Decompositions (I-IV) are generalizations of the corresponding decompositions in \cite{KR1}.
-We prove these four decompositions by explicitly constructing the morphisms.
-(Yonezawa \cite{Yonezawa2} independently proved decompositions (I-III) and a special case of (IV).)
-Decomposition (V) is a generalization of (IV) and is far more complex.
-We prove it by an induction based on decomposition (IV) using the Krull-Schmidt property of graded matrix factorizations.
-In general, it is very hard to explicitly construct the morphisms in decomposition (V).
-Fortunately, we only need to use these morphisms in a few very special cases, in which the explicit forms of the morphisms are easy to come by.
+We prove these four decompositions by explicit constructions.\footnote{Using similar techniques, Yonezawa \cite{Yonezawa2} independently proved decompositions (I-III) and a special case of (IV).} Decomposition (V) is a further generalization of (IV) and is far more complex.
+We prove this decomposition by an induction based on decomposition (IV) using the Krull-Schmidt property of graded matrix factorizations.
+Note that these MOY decompositions decategorify to the corresponding MOY relations of the $\mathfrak{sl}(N)$ MOY graph polynomial.
+Thus, the graded dimension of our graph homology satisfies all the MOY relations and must be equal to the $\mathfrak{sl}(N)$ MOY graph polynomial.